-Hong Kong protesters fight off police with fire and arrows
+Hong Kong police launch operation to flush out protesters

 A huge blaze burned along much of a long footbridge that connects a train station to the campus over the approach to the Cross-Harbour Tunnel, a major road under Hong Kong’s harbor that has been blocked by the protesters for days.

-The use of bows and arrows, along with a gasoline bombs launched with catapults, threatened to escalate the violence in the more than five-month-long anti-government movement.
+The use of bows and arrows, along with gasoline bombs launched with catapults, threatened to escalate the violence in the more than five-month-long anti-government movement.
 Protesters are trying to keep the pressure on Hong Kong leaders, who have rejected most of their demands.

 HONG KONG CONFIRMS RECESSION AS PROTESTS AND TRADE WAR CONTINUE